KRONROD, a C++ library which computes both a Gauss quadrature rule of order N, and the Gauss-Kronrod rule of order 2*N+1.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-KRONROD is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a PYTHON version.
+KRONROD is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

 PATTERSON_RULE, a C++ program which computes a Gauss-Patterson quadrature rule.